Skip to content

 Where to find this info:

 You can find demographic information within each platform’s native analytics.
-It’s a lot faster if you use the all-in-one audience reporting in Hootsuite Insights, though.
+It’s a lot faster if you use Hootsuite’s social listening tools, though.

-Search for any topic or keyword, and filter by date, demographics, location, and more.
-You’ll be able to identify thought leaders or brand advocates, understand the perception of your brand in the market, and get immediate alerts if and when your mentions spike (for good or for bad.)
+Search for any topic or keyword, then filter by date, demographics, location, and much more.
+You’ll be able to identify thought leaders or brand advocates, understand your brand’s perception in the market, and get immediate alerts if and when your mentions spike (for good or for bad).

 6. Take action: Update your social media marketing strategy